 Store the collected data related to the battery system and analyze them over the time of operation.
 Significant deviations should be observed.
-For a structured approach please use the "Decision tree for analysis of voltage deviations" in "Appendix A1".
+For a structured approach please use the "Decision tree for analysis of voltage deviations" in Appendix A1.

-When interpreting the measured values for the cell voltages check that the correct charging voltage of the cells at 20°C and under fully charged conditions is in a tolerance range of \pm 0.3 V/per 2V cell.
+When interpreting the measured values for the bloc voltages check that the correct charging voltage of the blocs is 20°C and under fully charged conditions is in a tolerance range of ± 0.3 V/per 12V bloc.
 Lower values require attention especially if they tend to continue to decay.
-This may indicate that there is an internal short circuit in one of the cells.
-During the service life, expect higher cell voltage values to decline.
+This may indicate that there is an internal short circuit in one of the blocs.
+During the service life, expect higher bloc voltage values to decline.